-Creator Of Floating Garbage-Collector Struggling To Capture Plastic In Pacific
+Creator Of Floating Garbage Collector Struggling To Capture Plastic In Pacific

 "What we're trying to do has never been done before," Slat said.
 "So, of course we were expecting to still need to fix a few things before it becomes fully operational."

-Humans deposit more than eight million tons of trash into the ocean each year, the Ocean Conservancy's Nicholas Mallos told NPR's Michel Martin.
+Humans deposit more than 8 million tons of trash into the ocean each year, the Ocean Conservancy's Nicholas Mallos told NPR's Michel Martin.
 That's the equivalent of one dump truck full of plastic every minute.

 Ocean currents ferry some of that waste into five garbage-filled gyres, as NPR's Here & Now reported.
 The Great Pacific Garbage Patch, which has formed between California and Hawaii, is the largest of those trash islands.

 Slat's system, a 10-foot skirt attached beneath an unmoored, 2000-foot-long plastic tube, takes advantage of the wind and waves to move through the Pacific Ocean.
 The system aims to collect plastic from the water's surface, which would then be picked up every few months by a support vessel and transported back to land for recycling.
-The garbage-trap uses solar-powered lights, cameras, sensors and satellite antennas to communicate its position to Slat's team and passerby vessels.
+The garbage trap uses solar-powered lights, cameras, sensors and satellite antennas to communicate its position to Slat's team and passerby vessels.

 Slat has been working on the invention since he was 17, he told NPR in 2016.
 In the project's early stages, he crowd-sourced support from 50,000 backers from across the world.
 Then Silicon Valley investors Peter Thiel and Mark Benioff bought into the idea behind his nonprofit, The Ocean Cleanup.